What is Attorney SEO?

 Key Points to Remember

-- Attorney SEO is the process of growing your law firm's website organic traffic from search engines.
+- Attorney SEO is the process of growing your law firm's website traffic from search engines.

 - Law firms need SEO because the vast majority of your market uses Google when they need an attorney.